jonatack/bitcoinops.github.io/_posts/en/newsletters/2020-06-03-newsletter.md

 - **Design for a coinswap implementation:** Chris Belcher [posted][belcher coinswap] a design for a full-featured coinswap implementation.
-Coinswap is a protocol that allows two users to create a pair of transaction that look like regular payments but which actually swap their coins with each other.
+Coinswap is a protocol that allows two users to create a pair of transactions that look like regular payments but which actually swap their coins with each other.
 This improves the privacy of not just the coinswap users but all Bitcoin users, as anything that looks like a payment could have instead been a coinswap.